 - Find out more about the investigation, and read eyewitness accounts.

-- Watch the film and take action to protect our diary cows.
+- Watch the film and take action to protect our dairy cows.

 The need for European legislation

-In 2012, Compassion formed a coalition with ice cream producers Ben and Jerry’s (a winner of Compassion’s Good Dairy Award) and The World Society for the Protection of Animals (WSPA) to work, under the banner of Supporting Better Dairy.
+As part of this work to improve dairy cow welfare, Compassion formed a coalition with ice cream producers Ben and Jerry’s (a winner of Compassion’s Good Dairy Award) and The World Society for the Protection of Animals (WSPA) in 2012 to work, under the banner of Supporting Better Dairy.

 Our ask: that the European Commission introduce an EU Dairy Cow Welfare Directive that will aim to protect the welfare of over 23m dairy cows.
 By ensuring: